davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 literature on the tectonic and petrogenetic development of the overlying crust.

 The Crystal Knob xenolith locality samples a crucially important lithospheric column through the Late Cretaceous convergent margin of the North American Cordillera.
-This regionally extensive belt includes a voluminous continental magmatic arc, generated as the Farallon oceanic plate subducted eastward beneath western North America [e.g. @Glazner1991;
+This regionally extensive belt includes a voluminous continental magmatic arc, generated as the Farallon oceanic plate subducted eastward beneath western North America [e.g.
-@Ducea2015], and the Franciscan complex, the crustal-level accretionary complex of this subduction zone.
-The Franciscan includes tectonic slivers of Farallon plate oceanic basement and pelagic sediment, as well as upper plate siliciclastic sediments derived from the magmatic arc [@Cowan1978;
-@Murchey1984; @Sliter1984; @Blake1988; @Chapman2016; @Chapman2016a].
-The
+@Glazner1991; @Ducea2015], and the Franciscan complex, the crustal-level accretionary complex of this subduction zone.
+The Franciscan includes tectonic slivers of Farallon plate oceanic basement and pelagic sediment, as well as upper plate siliciclastic sediments derived from the magmatic arc [@Cowan1978; @Murchey1984; @Sliter1984; @Blake1988;
-crystalline basement blocks of the "Salinian terrane", or "Salinia" [@Page1981], have recently been recognized as a series of nappes derived from the southern California segment of the Late Cretaceous magmatic arc, displaced westward to lie tectonically above the accretionary complex near the central California coast [@Hall1991; @Barth2003; @Kidder2006; @Ducea2009; @Chapman2012;
+@Chapman2016; @Chapman2016a].
+The crystalline basement blocks of the "Salinian terrane", or "Salinia" [@Page1981], have recently been recognized as a series of nappes derived from the southern California segment of the Late Cretaceous magmatic arc, displaced westward to lie tectonically above the accretionary complex near the central California coast [@Hall1991; @Barth2003; @Kidder2006; @Ducea2009; @Chapman2012;
 @Hall2013].
 The Crystal Knob xenolith locality lies along the western margin of Salinia, adjacent to the Nacimiento fault [@fig:context], a polyphase shear zone which, in its original geometry, constituted the local structural base of the Salinian crystalline nappe sequence [@Hall2013].
-In this setting, the Crystal Knob xenolith suite samples the uppermost mantle that has been constructed beneath both the Franciscan accretionary complex and its local veneer of Salinia crystalline nappes.
+The Franciscan accretionary complex and its local veneer of Salinia crystalline nappes have central Coast Ranges has been composed of the  has been The Crystal Knob xenolith suite samples the uppermost mantle beneath this extended

 <!--[[[fig:context]]]-->

 ## Regional tectonic setting

-The tectonic setting of the sub-Crystal Knob mantle lithosphere is best understood by restoring its host crustal rocks to their position prior to San Andreas transform offset.
-This places them outboard of the southern California batholith, the southern continuation of the Sierra Nevada batholith across the Garlock fault [@fig:context].
-In this restored position, the crystalline nappes that constitute Salinia correlate to deeply exhumed Cretaceous arc plutonic rocks of the southernmost Sierra Nevada batholith and the northwestern zones of the southern California batholith, the latter widely exposed in the Mojave Desert [@Wood1997; @Saleeby2003; @Barbeau2005; @Chapman2012].
-The central and northern regions of the batholith are currently exposed at shallow to medial crustal depths (2 to 4 kb pressure), whereas at its southern reaches, a continuous gradient to deep  levels (10 kb) is exposed [@Ague1988a;
+Restoring the central Coast Ranges to their position prior to San Andreas transform offset places them outboard of the southern California batholith, the southern continuation of the Sierra Nevada batholith, extended remnants of which are widely exposed south of the Garlock fault in the Mojave Desert [@fig:context].
+In this restored position, the crystalline nappes that constitute Salinia correlate to deeply exhumed Cretaceous arc plutonic rocks of the southernmost Sierra Nevada batholith and northwestern southern California batholith [@Wood1997; @Saleeby2003; @Barbeau2005;
-@Nadin2008].
+@Chapman2012].

+The southernmost Sierra Nevada batholith is exhumed, with granitic rocks at the surface originating at shallow to medial crustal depths (2 to 4 kb pressure) in the bulk of the batholith grading towards deep crustal levels (10 kb) at its southernmost reaches [@Ague1988a; @Nadin2008].
 Seismic reflection imaging shows an effectively flat megathrust beneath the western Mojave plateau [@Yan2005] and dips of ~30ºN beneath the southernmost Sierra Nevada [@Malin1995].
 This inflection aligns with increasing exhumation